ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/using-rancher-cli/guide.pl-pl.md

 Click on the `Create API Key`{.action} button to create an API key.

-Define a description that will identify your API Key (`CLI` for example), keep the scope `No Scope` by default, define the expiration date.
+Define a description that will identify your API Key (`CLI` for example), keep the scope value to `No Scope` by default and define the expiration date.

 ![OVHcloud Managed Rancher Service UI](images/rancher-apikey-creation.png){.thumbnail}

 > [!warning]
 >
-> You can change the scope to allow the Rancher CLI to access only to one of your Kubernetes cluster if you want.
+> You can change the scope to allow the Rancher CLI to access only one of your Kubernetes clusters if you wish.

 Then click on the `Create`{.action} button.

 A new API Key has been created.
 Copy and paste in a password manager the `Access Key`, the `Secret Key` and the `Bearer Token`.

-### Use the Rancher CLI
+### Using the Rancher CLI

 Login with the CLI to your MRS: